thenewdarling/Spellbook/Spell Lists/Bonus Cantrip.md

 #### Druid Circle of the Land

-When you choose this circle at 2nd level, you learn one additional druid cantrip of your choice.
+When you choose this circle at 2nd level, you learn one additional [[Druid]] cantrip of your choice.

 tags: [[Cleric#Light]], [[Warlock#Celestial]], [[Druid#Circle of the Land]]